ravendesignsystem/rds/src/docs/dev/understanding-rds/blocks-in-depth/index.md

 ## Block handles

-A block's handle refers to it's unique short name for use in code.
+A block's handle refers to its unique short name for use in code.
 Block handles must:

 - be lowercase.
-For example, the Content block's handle is `'content'`.
+For example, the [Content block's](#) handle is `'content'`.
 - be one word without spaces or dashes.
 For example, the Card Grid block's handle is `'gridcard'`.
 Note: the order of words may change.
 - follow [RDS naming conventions](#).
-For example, the Text and Image block's handle is `'textimg'`.
+For example, the Text and Image block's handle is `'textimg'` which uses the [system's abbreviations](#).

-The main CSS class name for all blocks is the `b-` prefix + a block's handle.
+The formula for each block's main CSS class name is the `b-` prefix + a block's handle.
 For example, the Banner block's class name is `b-banner`.

+A block's handle should mirror its full name as best as possible.

+For example, for a block named "Doe Ray Me":

+- Good handle name = `doerayme`.
+- Bad handle name = `farsoela`.

+**Note for custom themers**: [themes](#) also have [handles](#).
+For custom blocks the formula for a block's class name is "`b-` + {theme handle} + {block handle}".
+For example, the class name for a new block called "Foo" in a custom theme with the (theme) handle of "cu" would be `b-cu-foo`.

+By following these conventions, we can avoid conflicts and easily distinguish custom blocks from core RDS blocks.
+If a block's primary class name has one hyphen (b-content), we know it is a core block.
+Consequently, if a block's primary class name has two hyphens (b-cu-foo), we know it is a custom theme block.

+Also, the "Doe Ray Me" named block above is used to exaggerate a point.
+You should keep block names to two words max while trying to describe their use case as best as possible.
+We know, [naming in programming is hard](#).

 ## Block sections